AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/subscribe-to-items-in-workfront.md

   </tr>
   <tr>
    <td role="rowheader">Access level configurations*</td>
-   <td> <p>If your Workfront administrator has enabled <span class="bold">View only updates in which they have been included in the conversation</span> in your access level, you cannot subscribe to items in Workfront.</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
+   <td> <p>If your Workfront administrator has enabled <strong>View only updates in which they have been included in the conversation</strong> in your access level, you cannot subscribe to items in Workfront.</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information on how a Workfront administrator can change your access level, see <a href="../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Object Permissions</td>